FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-asn.md

     <ff-asn-group></ff-asn-group>
 </ff-asn>
 ```
 To customize filter groups you add `ff-asn-group` elements.
 However, adding an empty `ff-asn-group` as in the example above has no effect.
-You will likely want to specify your own HTML template.
+You will likely want to specify your own HTML template as shown in the following sections.

 ## Changing the group caption
 If you want to change the group caption, you can annotate an HTML element with the `[slot="groupCaption"]` attribute.
-By doing so you can change the style and appearance.
 You can access the group's name through `{{group.name}}`.
 Here is an example of how a custom group caption could be implemented:
 ```html
 <ff-asn-group>
     <div slot="groupCaption" class="groupCaption">